 Editor's Note: This review has been removed from our side-by-side comparison because it no longer ranks as a top 10 product.
 The original review is below, but check out our current top 10 about VoIP Services here.

 Skype may be best known for its free video chat, but the company is also a provider of inexpensive VoIP services.
 While its pricing is hard to beat, Skype’s affordability is indicative of the service’s overall functionality and very basic set of calling features.
 You are also limited to making internet calls using your computer as a softphone, or installing the app on your smartphone.

-Despite its bare-bones feature set, Skype’s service plans include all the additional options we looked for in the best VoIP providers.
-You can keep your current phone number or choose a new one with an area code of your choosing, even if you don’t reside there.
+Despite its bare-bones feature set, Skype’s service plans include all the features we looked for in the best VoIP providers.
+You can keep your current phone number or select a new one with an area code of your choosing, even if you don’t reside there.
 This VoIP service provides select international calling and unlimited minutes, depending on which of its plans you choose.
-You can also manage your account through the Skype web interface and make VoIP calls through the Skype app on your internet-connected tablet or smartphone.
+You can also purchase minutes at a reduced rate.

-It’s light on features, lacking call return, call blocking and much more.
+It’s light on features, lacking call return, call blocking and most important, 911 calling ability.

 If you are seeking a low-cost solution to long-distance or international calls, Skype is worth considering, but other VoIP services offer more features for the dollar.